GonzaloZevallos/ormon/README.md

 ### Use
 To use ORMSON you need to create the models you need within the path `models/` and then require the `index` file that found in the models folder where you want to use it.

-It is important to have installed the ormon client and have generated the necessary folder structure to be able to use ormon.
+It is important to have installed the ormon client and have generated the necessary folder structure to be able to use Ormson.

 More info: https://github.com/GonzaloZevallos/ormson-cli